 cfn-nag

 Yet another linting tool, but this one looks at your template to ensure best practices are being followed. cfn-nag will find things like wildcards in IAM policies or S3 buckets that don’t have encryption enabled by default.
-This is an open-source project maintained by stelligent and is available as a Ruby gem and a Docker image.
+This open-source project is maintained by stelligent, made available as a Ruby gem and a Docker image.

 Test Command: